Philanthropy is more than ‘throwing money at a problem’

 Gold and four of his co-founders addressed Adams’ class, walking the students through aspects of marketing, research, starting a 501(c)3 and a list of resources offered by Tulane that often go untapped.

-Philanthropy and Social Change, which is offered annually during the fall semester through the School of Liberal Arts Management Minor (SLAMM), was first offered in fall 2015.
+Philanthropy and Social Change, which is offered annually during the fall semester through the Strategy, Leadership and Analytics Minor (SLAM), was first offered in fall 2015.
 The Philanthropy Lab partners with 22 universities and provides a base amount of $2,000 per student in addition to incentives that students can work toward in order to earn more funding for their cause.

 The current class is working in five teams to select from eight organizations that will receive a donation from the class.
 Adams said that the students have a total of $72,000 to donate when the incentives are included.